What are Cervical Polyps?

 In the doctor’s office

-Your doctor can remove cervical polyps that are small and located outside of the cervix.
-Your doctor will grasp the polyp with a pair of forceps, and remove it with a gentle twisting motion.
+Your gynaecologist can remove cervical polyps that are small and located outside of the cervix.
+Your gynaecologist will grasp the polyp with a pair of forceps, and remove it with a gentle twisting motion.

 Larger polyps, or those located deep within the cervix, may need to be removed via a polypectomy or a dilation and curettage.

 These procedures are performed in an operating theatre, usually under general anaesthesia to reduce the amount of pain felt.
-Your doctor will send the removed polyp for further testing and assessment.
+Your gynaecologist will send the removed polyp for further testing and assessment.

 Preventing Cervical Polyps